wakr/in_ds_2017/docs/index.md

 <img src="tota_crime_rate.png"/>

 The overall trend in criminal activity is descending, which is a good thing.
 However, this descending trend might be due many different factors as for example how the reporting of crime has changed during the years.
-It's also notable that in this data, no homicides are taken into account.
-This is because homicides are so severe crimes so they cannot be included grouped with milder crimes like _thievery_ or _assault_.
-Later, we will see that the there exists a correlative relationship between crimes and school safety.
-This is of course due to the environmental factors of different ZIP-districts.
+It's anyhow interesting, as gun crimes and violence were increasing in Chicago but the overall amount isn't.

 However, to see more detailed information about the state of crime in Chicago, we can plot the data per month as seen in the next plot.